 MATH 102 Course Description: Math 102 includes solving and graphing quadratic equations, properties of exponents and scientific notation, simplifying polynomial expressions, factoring polynomials, and more development of functions.
 Completion of Math 102 with a grade of C or better satisfies the prerequisite for MATH 129 and STAT 145.
-There are 145 topics in the ALEKS pie for Math 102 that are split up into four modules.
-You will need to complete a written quiz over each module before you can take the final exam.
+There are 145 topics in the ALEKS pie for Math 102.